sadPororo/UniPool-SV/README.md

 ### 2. Data Preprocessing & Evaluation Split
 #### 2-1.
 VCTK CSTR Corpus
 * Preprocessing includes,
     - Resample audio sources to meet 16K sample rate.
     - Remove samples no.000 ~ no.024, where the same transcript is used for each number.

 Split includes,

 #### 2-2.
 LibriSpeech

-- [X]
-- (X)
-- ( )
-- [ ]

 #### 2-3.
 VoxCeleb 1 & 2